Magnetic Nanoparticles May Stop Blood Clot Strokes

 The finding, reported in Advanced Functional Materials (early online), is based on experiments in human blood and mouse clotting models.
 If the drug delivery system performs similarly well in planned human clinical trials, it could mean a major step forward in the prevention of strokes, heart attacks, pulmonary embolisms, and other dire circumstances where clots - if not quickly busted - can cause severe tissue damage and death.

-A class of nanoparticle which can be manipulated using magnetic field.
+Magnetic nanoparticles are a class of nanoparticle which can be manipulated using magnetic field.
 Such particles commonly consist of magnetic elements such as iron, nickel and cobalt and their chemical compounds.
 While nanoparticles are smaller than 1 micrometer in diameter (typically 5-500 nanometers), the larger micro-beads are 0.5-500 micrometer in diameter.
 The magnetic nanoparticles have been the focus of much research recently because they possess attractive properties which could see potential use in catalysis including nano-material-based catalysts, biomedicine, magnetic resonance imaging, magnetic particle imaging, data storage, environmental remediation, nano-fluids, and optical filters, defect sensor and cation sensors.